rubocop/rspec-style-guide/README.md

             assigns[:article].should be_eql(article)
           end

-          it 're-renders the "new" template' do
+          it 're-renders the 'new' template' do
             post :create
             response.should render_template('new')
           end